Your name sounds strange and I haven’t heard it before. How do you pronounce it?

 If you feel any of my recipes or photos would be great for your ebook, cookbook or magazine article, please email me to seek republishing rights.

-Oh those workshops were so much fun!
-I literally get a couple of emails EVERYDAY asking about future workshops.
-So after a long sabbatical, I am pleased to announce that something might indeed be in the works.
+Oh, those workshops were so much fun!
+I literally get a couple of emails EVERY WEEK asking about future workshops.
+There might be something in the works but it is still a while away.
+Most likely 2021.
 If you are interested in learning about food photography and styling, make sure you are following me on Instagram because that is where I will announce it first.

 How can we get you to talk about our awesome product and share it with your readers/followers?
 We know if you try it, you will love it.
 We just know it!!